Photo-induced directional transport in extended SSH chains: Results and Discussion

 \section{Results and Discussion}

 First, we outline the various parameters and their units used in this study.
 Energy values are given in electron-volt (eV).
 The number of unit cells considered is $N=7$, that is the chain is made up of 21 sites.
-For simplicity, the voltage-independent on-site potential \(\epsilon_n^0\) and the on-site potential for the electrodes \(\epsilon_0\) are both set to zero.
-The voltage-dependent on-site potential \(\epsilon_n(V)\) varies linearly across the molecule's length within the range \([-V/2:V/2]\).
-The coupling strengths between the electrodes and the chain (\(\tau_S\), \(\tau_D\)) are fixed at $0.75\,$eV.
+For simplicity, the voltage-independent on-site potential \(\epsilon_{n,\alpha}^0\) and the on-site potential for the electrodes \(\epsilon_0\) are both set to zero.
+The voltage-dependent on-site potential \(\epsilon_n({\mathcal V})\) varies linearly across the molecule's length within the range \([-{\mathcal V}/2:{\mathcal V}/2]\).
+The coupling strengths between the electrodes and the chain, $\tau_S$ and $\tau_D$, are set to $0.75\,$eV.
+The hopping amplitude within the electrodes is fixed at $t_0 = 2.5\,$eV, while for the SSH chain we take $t_1 = t_2 = t_3 = t = 1\,$eV in the absence of light.
+These choices of tight-binding parameters ensure that the system operates within the wide-band limit~\cite{wide-band}.
 It is important to mention that our numerical calculations use a specific set of parameter values that align with other theoretical studies in the literature.
 Alternative parameter sets can be considered, but our main findings and the physical interpretations remain consistent, as verified through detailed numerical analysis.
-The vector potential is given in units of \(ea/\hbar c\), where $a$ is the lattice constant and considered 1$\,$\AA~for simplicity.
+The vector potential is given in units of \(ea/\hbar\), where $a$ is the lattice constant and considered 1$\,$\AA~for simplicity.